gurmeharsomal/media-screening-tool/README.md

 ### Component 4: Integration with Core Matching System

-#### Enhanced Matching Pipeline
+#### Enhanced Matching Pipeline:

-**Conditional Research Activation**: Research will only be triggered when the initial matching system indicates potential value.
+Conditional Research Activation: Research will only be triggered when the initial matching system indicates potential value.
 This will be the enhanced pipeline:

 1. **Initial screening** produces ambiguous result (40-80% confidence)
 2. **Gap analysis** identifies specific missing information types